Public Health and Wellbeing Act 2008 (review)

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.

-VCAT has a limited power to review certain decisions made by the Chief Health Officer, the Secretary to the Department of Health, and local Councils under the Public Health and Wellbeing Act 2008.
+VCAT has a limited power to review certain decisions made by the Chief Health Officer, the Secretary to the Department of Health and Human Services, and local councils under the Public Health and Wellbeing Act 2008.

 Cases we can hear

 You may be able to apply to VCAT for a review:

 - if you are a person subject to a public health order made by the Chief Health Officer.
 You may also apply directly to the Chief Health Officer for a review of the order at any time while the order is in force – see section 121 of the Act.

 - if you are a person who has applied to the Secretary under section 204(1) of the Act for compensation for loss suffered as a result of a decision by the Chief Health Officer under section 199 (authorisation to an authorised officer to exercise public health risk and emergency powers) and you are dissatisfied with the decision by the Secretary to refuse compensation or the decision as to the amount payable